HaroldMills/Vesper/docs/installation.rst

 5. Install Vesper and various dependencies into the environment with::

-       pip install vesper==0.4.8 birdvoxdetect
+       pip install vesper==0.4.8 birdvoxdetect==0.2.5

    Here you must use pip rather than conda since Vesper is distributed as a pip package.
 In addition to the Vesper package, pip will install several other packages on which Vesper depends, including, for example, ones for Django and SciPy.
-(As far as I know, it should not be necessary to include ``birdvoxdetect`` in this command, since the Vesper pip package includes it as a dependency, but for some reason if you don't specify it you may wind up with the wrong version of NumPy and/or Numba.)

 Conda environments
 ==================